Stockport railway station: Facilities

-The station is positioned at high level above the valley of the River Mersey and with lifts that link a pedestrian underpass to central Stockport and Edgeley.
+The station is positioned at high level above the valley of the River Mersey, with lifts that link a pedestrian underpass to central Stockport and Edgeley.

-The station is staffed, has a ticket office and ticket machines, customer service points, shops, toilets, waiting rooms, lifts from the station subway and step-free access to the platforms.
+The station is staffed, with a ticket office, ticket machines, customer service points, shops, toilets, waiting rooms, lifts from the station subway and step-free access to the platforms.

-In 2009, the station was identified as one of the ten worst category B interchange stations for mystery shopper assessment of fabric and environment and received a share of £50m funding for improvements.
+In 2009, the station was identified as one of the ten worst category B interchange stations for mystery shopper assessment of fabric and environment; it received a share of £50m funding for improvements.